A Parent Cheat Sheet for Girls Lacrosse Tryouts

 💼 Pro Tips from the Sidelines (That No One Tells You)

 You are now officially a lacrosse parent.
 Your trunk will never be the same.
-Here’s what seasoned parents swear by:
+Here’s what seasoned parents swear by for spring/summer/fall tournaments AND out-of-the-way practices:

-• 🪑 Always keep a folding chair in the car.
+- 🪑 Always keep a folding chair in the car.
 Bonus points for a canopy and footrest.
+Or a stadium seat if you’re always in the bleachers!

-• 🧣 Invest in a Mambe waterproof blanket for sideline survival.
+- 🧣 Invest in a Mambe waterproof hooded blanket for sideline survival.

-• 👟 Have a backup pair of cleats or socks in the trunk.
+- 👟 Have a backup pair of cleats or turf shoes plus socks for your player.
 Turf and mud don’t care about your plans.

-• 📝 Create a shared family calendar ASAP.
-Tournaments, practices, and tryouts will eat your weekends before you even say yes.
+- 📝 Create a shared family calendar ASAP.
+Link your club calendar directly to your Google, Apple or other digital calendar feed.
+Tournaments, practices, and tryouts will eat your weekends before you even say yes to one more thing!

 ❤️ One Last Thing